 Across the globe in Africa, Asia, Europe and further afield, communities are at high risk of contracting COVID-19.

 According to the UK Government’s figures, as of 19 May 2020, over one million people have been tested for Coronavirus in the UK.
 However, of those tested, 248,818 were confirmed positive.
 35,341 people who tested positive for Coronavirus (COVID-19) have sadly died.

 As with any crisis, those who are already vulnerable are certainly at higher risk.

 In the midst of conflict in Syria, refugee families were already lacking shelter, food and medical equipment.
 Because of the outbreak of Coronavirus, their struggles are increasing.

 Getting critical access to food and hygiene is incredibly challenging at this time.
 Especially for vulnerable communities – including displaced families in Myanmar, people in Yemen and for those recovering from the effects of natural disaster across Africa and Asia.
 Your coronavirus charity donations towards the appeal will help save lives here in the UK and around the world.

 Above all, we are committed to supporting vulnerable communities here in the UK and across the globe.

-Donate towards the Coronavirus Emergency Appeal today and help save lives.
+Donate Now towards this coronavirus charity appeal and help save lives.